Many-worlds interpretation: Relative state

-Under the many-worlds interpretation, the Schrödinger equation, or its quantum field theory, relativistic analog, holds all the time, everywhere.
-An observation or measurement is modelled by applying the wave equation to the entire system, comprising the observer and the object being observed.
-One consequence is that every observation can be thought of as causing the combined observer–object's wavefunction to change into a quantum superposition of two or more non-interacting branches, or split into many "worlds".
-Since many observation-like events have happened and are constantly happening, there are an enormous and growing number of simultaneously existing states.
+Since many observation-like events have happened and are constantly happening, Everett's model implies that there are an enormous and growing number of simultaneously existing states or "worlds".

-If a system is composed of two or more subsystems, the system's state will be a superposition of products of the subsystems' states.
-Each product of subsystem states in the overall superposition evolves over time independently of other products.
-Once the subsystems interact, their states have become correlated or entangled and can no longer be considered independent.
-In Everett's terminology, each subsystem state was now correlated with its relative state, since each subsystem must now be considered relative to the other subsystems with which it has interacted.

 Properties

-MWI removes the observer-dependent role in the quantum measurement process by replacing wavefunction collapse with quantum decoherence.
-Since the observer's role lies at the heart of most if not all "quantum paradoxes", this automatically resolves a number of problems, such as Schrödinger's cat thought experiment, the EPR paradox, von Neumann's "boundary problem", and others.
+MWI removes the observer-dependent role in the quantum measurement process by replacing wave function collapse with the established mechanism of quantum decoherence.
+As the observer's role lies at the heart of all "quantum paradoxes" such as the EPR paradox and von Neumann's "boundary problem", this provides a clearer and easier approach to their resolution.

 Since the Copenhagen interpretation requires the existence of a classical domain beyond the one described by quantum mechanics, it has been criticized as inadequate for the study of cosmology.
-MWI was developed with the explicit goal of allowing quantum mechanics to be applied to the universe as a whole, making quantum cosmology possible.
+While there is no evidence that Everett was inspired by issues of cosmology, he developed his theory with the explicit goal of allowing quantum mechanics to be applied to the universe as a whole, hoping to stimulate the discovery of new phenomena.
+This hope has been realized in the later development of quantum cosmology.

 MWI is a realist, deterministic and local theory.
 It achieves this by removing wave function collapse, which is indeterministic and nonlocal, from the deterministic and local equations of quantum theory.

 MWI (like other, broader multiverse theories) provides a context for the anthropic principle, which may provide an explanation for the fine-tuned universe.

 MWI depends crucially on the linearity of quantum mechanics, which underpins the superposition principle.
 If the final theory of everything is non-linear with respect to wavefunctions, then many-worlds is invalid.
-All quantum field theories are linear and compatible with the MWI, a point emphasised by Everett as a motivation for the MWI.
+All quantum field theories are linear and compatible with the MWI, a point Everett emphasized as a motivation for the MWI.
 While quantum gravity or string theory may be non-linear in this respect, there is as yet no evidence of this.

+Weingarten and Taylor & McCulloch have made separate proposals for how to define wavefunction branches in terms of quantum circuit complexity.